How to Attract High-Quality Prospects, Enroll Serious Builders into Your Business, and Grow Your Team – FAST – Using LinkedIn!

 5. Actively Attract Followers to Your Company Page

 Whenever someone follows your Company Page, updates to it appear directly in their LinkedIn feeds.
-Moreover, the more followers you have, the greater reach your updates will have.
+Moreover, the more followers you have, the greater your updates will reach.

 Promote your company page in your blog posts, emails, newsletters, and website, and directly and unapologetically ask people to follow it.

 Use a "Follow" button or link on your website to allow visitors to follow your LinkedIn Company Page with just one click.

 6. Publish Rich, Engaging Content to Your Company Page